canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 go version go1.21.9 linux/amd64
 ```

-4. Optional: if you want to easily switch between versions use aliases.
+4. Optional: to easily switch between versions, use aliases.

 For example, in a `.bashrc` file: